marcv12/To_churn_or_not_to_churn/README.md

 learning problem, as it helps us to center the problem at stake and we believe that without this step, we would just be throwing ourselves into the lion’s den.

-Phase 1: EDA: FOR THIS PHASE RUN “EDA.py” file
+## Phase 1: EDA:
+FOR THIS PHASE RUN “EDA.py” file
-We are going to conduct an analysis of each of the following sections shown in the diagram below
+We are going to conduct an analysis of each of the following sections shown in the diagram below (see report)

-Step 0: Data overview
+### Step 0: Data overview
 From the overview function we defined, we see that we have 17 features, from which 11 are numerical and 6 are objects (we excluded CID).
 You were kind enough to split the features into categories: we have basic info;
 target feature that we want to predict; Demographic features and variables which both constitute the